 Matt Hancock faces MISSING 100,000-a-day testing target TODAY

-Amid criticism that the UK was lagging behind countries such as South Korea and Germany, the Health Secretary dramatically pledged on April 2 that 100,000 checks a day would be carried out by the end of the month.

-But while daily capacity is now over 70,000 the number of actual tests is still running at barely half the goal.
+But there are growing questions about the accessibility of testing sites as facilities in Bradford, Nottingham, Ipswich, Ebbsfleet, Boston and elsewhere were today photographed with only a trickle of motorists waiting to get checked.

+Daily available capacity is now just shy of 80,000 but even if ministers can boost that number to 100,000 before tomorrow it seems incredibly unlikely that they will be able to almost double the number of tests being administered.

-Justice Secretary Robert Buckland conceded this morning that the aim was ‘probably’ going to be missed, blaming the fact the government started from a ‘low base’ and saying he now hoped the figures would reach the mark in the next few days.
+Justice Secretary Robert Buckland conceded this morning the aim was ‘probably’ going to be missed as he blamed the fact the government started from a ‘low base’ in terms of testing capacity.

+But Downing Street this afternoon insisted the Health Secretary and his staff are still trying to hit the target as time runs out.

+The likely failure to hit the goal has prompted Tory fury as Mr Hancock was accused by MPs of ‘over-promising’ and ‘under-delivering’ amid fears it will damage public confidence in the government.

+Meanwhile, experts slammed the target as a ‘red herring’ that has hampered the response to the outbreak.

-NHS Providers, which represents health service trusts, has launched a scathing attack on Mr Hancock’s handling of the situation, saying the push to hit the number has been a ‘distraction’ and led to chaotic expansion.
+NHS Providers, which represents health service trusts, has launched a scathing attack on Mr Hancock’s handling of the situation, saying the push to hit the number has been a ‘distraction’ and led to chaotic expansion of the regime.

+A coronavirus drive-through testing centre in Nottingham is pictured empty this morning

+The drive-through testing centre at Haydock Park Racecourse in Merseyside was also seen almost empty today

 Matt Hancock (pictured in Downing Street yesterday) faces humiliatingly missing his coronavirus testing target today – as experts brand it a ‘red herring’ that has hampered the response